IvoSt98/calculator-for-salary/README.md

 + Select either `Automatic Deploys` or `Manual Deploys` and click `Deploy Branch`.

 6. Once deployment has been completed, click `View` to view the deployed project.

+### Forking the GitHub Repository
+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository between the Watch and Star buttons on the menu, is the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

+### Making a Local Clone
+To clone this repository, follow these steps:

+1. On the repository's GitHub page, click on the Code button.
+2. In the dropdown, click on Clone to copy the repository's URL to your clipboard.
+3. Open your terminal.
+4. Go to the directory where you want to clone the repository.
+5. Use the git clone command followed by the URL you copied, then hit ENTER.
+6. Done, cloned to your local machine!

 ## Credits
 ### Content